This Naples travel guide contains everything you need to know about visiting Naples, Italy.

 Naples is ideally located to take a day trip to some memorable locations.
 Here is a selection of great places within easy reach of Naples.

-• Sorrento: Located on the picturesque Amalfi Coast, Sorrento offers breathtaking views, charming streets, and easy access to the scenic towns of the region.
+- Sorrento: Located on the picturesque Amalfi Coast, Sorrento offers stunning views, charming streets, and easy access to the scenic towns of the region.

 Further reading: Ultimate Guide to the Best 10 Day trips from Naples, Italy.